viperproject/prusti-perf/README.md

 ## TODO

-- [ ] Use Viperserver for more consistent results
+- [ ] Support for entire Prusti test suite
-- [ ] Remove first iteration of each run from statistics
-- [ ] Github Integration
 - [ ] Warnings for performance regressions
 - [ ] Support comparison of different variants of Prusti (i.e., using different configuration parameters)
 - [ ] Also include less interesting tests